 HIM 2523 Healthcare Statistics

-(S) Compilation and usage of various types of administrative and health care statistics including vital records.
+Description: Compilation and usage of various types of administrative and health care statistics including vital records.
 Introduction to the health information research process and institutional review board functions.
 Use of computers for computation and data display.
-Prerequisite: MATH 1003 or higher.